Alito Moreno: Controversies

 Amid criticism about mishandling funds during his campaign, on 13 July 2019, Moreno Cárdenas requested to be relieved of his duties as governor so that he could run for president of the PRI and then was elected.
 The Congress of Campeche named Carlos Miguel Aysa González in his place.

-His tenure as president of his party has been surrounded by controversy, especially due to the audioscandals released by the current Governor of Campeche, Layda Sansores.
+His tenure as president of his party has been surrounded by controversy, especially due to the audioscandals released by the current governor of Campeche, Layda Sansores.
 Although he sought legal protection against the release of more audios, because they were allegedly acquired illegally, courts in several states have rejected his petitions.

-Recently, both critics from within his party and experts have claimed the hits to his reputation threaten the viability of the coalition Va por México (which includes the National Action Party (PAN), the PRI, and the Party of the Democratic Revolution (PRD)), and have called for him to resign.
-Alito has rejected such calls, justifying his decision on the fact that his term as president of the party ends in 2023.
+In 2022, both critics from within his party and experts have claimed the hits to his reputation threaten the viability of the Va por México coalition (which includes the National Action Party (PAN) and the Party of the Democratic Revolution (PRD), in addition to the PRI), and have called for him to resign.
+Alito rejected those calls, justifying his decision on the fact that his term as president of the party ends in 2023.
+Despite a controversy taken before the Electoral Tribunal, Moreno was re-elected as president of the PRI for a further four-year term in August 2024.

 On 27 August 2025, Moreno brawled with Senate president Gerardo Fernández Noroña (Morena) inside the chamber after Moreno accused the latter of not allowing him to speak following that day's session.

 Personal life

-He is married to Christelle Castañón, and has two children with her.
+He is married to Christelle Castañón, with whom he has two children.